The Heartbeat of Assam

 The Three Pillars of Bihu

-Bihu is celebrated in three distinct forms throughout the year, each with its own unique significance and rituals.
-Click on each tab to discover what makes them special.
-This section allows you to directly compare the festivals and understand their role in the Assamese calendar.
+Bihu is observed in three unique forms annually, each holding special meanings and traditions.
+Explore each tab to learn what sets them apart.
+This section helps you compare the festivals and their importance in the Assamese calendar.

 Rongali Bihu - The Festival of Merriment

-The Gamosa, a traditional white and red woven cloth, is exchanged as a sign of love and respect.
+The Gamosa, a symbolic white and red woven fabric, represents love and respect in its exchange.

 The Bihu Annual Cycle

-This timeline visualizes when each Bihu festival occurs throughout the year, highlighting their connection to the agricultural seasons.
-Hover over the bars to see the significance of each festival.
-This provides a clear, high-level overview of Bihu's place in the Assamese calendar.
+This timeline showcases the timing of each Bihu festival across the year, emphasizing their ties to agricultural cycles.
+Hover over the bars to explore each festival's significance.
+It offers a concise overview of Bihu's role in the Assamese calendar.

 The Cultural Fabric